Business contracts play a crucial role in the survival and future of your business.

 Employment Contract is a legal document that defines the scope and conditions of the employment terms.
 It usually contains the name of the employee, the start date, and the salary.
 Other specifications may be added such as health benefits, grievance procedures for the employee, and the vacation and sick leave.

 As it is a legally binding document, it may be used for or against your favor.
 Clearly stating the benefits and incentives of an employee is good enough reason for them to stay and work hard for your business.

 However, a termination clause could also be used by the employee to remind you that you have no power to terminate him because you want to.
 Well, this depends on what termination agreement you have.

-Many states are recognizing the “at will” employment where the employer may fire the worker and the worker may also leave any time.
-Meanwhile, there is also an implied contract where it means that the employee’s termination will only happen as a result of a disciplinary action.
+Many states are recognizing the “at-will” employment where the employer may fire the worker and the worker may also leave any time.
+Meanwhile, there is also an implied contract where it means that the employee’s termination will only happen as a result of disciplinary action.